-Under the Sustainable and Smart Mobility Strategy182, future legislative initiatives are planned for the access and sharing of mobility data aiming to contribute to the development of the mobility data space.
-In the air traffic sector, the amended version of the proposal for a Regulation on the Single European Sky183 includes provisions on data availability and market access of data service providers in the field of air traffic management.
-Type approval legislation184 in the automotive sector (currently under review), contains rules for the access of third-party service providers to data relevant to repair and maintenance information.
-To modernise the EU's transport system and support the transition to cleaner, greener and smarter mobility, the Commission intends to update the 2010 Intelligent Transport System Directive proposing that certain crucial road, travel and traffic data (e.g., speed limits and traffic circulation plan) are made available in digital format.
+Under the Sustainable and Smart Mobility Strategy191, future legislative initiatives are planned for the access and sharing of mobility data aiming to contribute to the development of the mobility data space.
+In the air traffic sector, the amended version of the proposal for a Regulation on the Single European Sky192 includes provisions on data availability and market access of data service providers in the field of air traffic management.
+Type approval legislation193 in the automotive sector contains rules for the access of third-party service providers to data relevant to repair and maintenance information.
+The EC has issued an Implementing Regulation setting out uniform procedures and technical specifications for the type-approval of the automated driving system (ADS) of fully automated vehicles.194